christabor/flask_jsondash/README.md

 If you append the query argument `jsondash_demo_mode=1` to your url (e.g. `...?jsondash_demo_mode=1`, the UI will automatically hide any dashboard edit buttons and back button.
 This can be used for example, for displaying on a mounted screen to hide extraneous details.

+### Embedding charts elsewhere

+Similar to `jsondash_demo_mode`, you can append the query param `embeddable` (e.g. `?embeddable=1`) in your url which will hide all interactive elements, as well as dashboard titles and other ancillary elements.

+Note: this will not remove other aspects of your UI that are outside the scope of the jsondash jinja blocks.
+Those will need to be hidden separately.

 ### Using gist.github.com

 While the data is not dynamically generated, you can easily use Github gists (or any raw file from github.com for that matter) to load charts!
 Check out the [kitchensink dashboard](example_app/examples/config/kitchensink.json) to see a real working chart loaded from via gist!